Skip to main content

 Summary

-Core Schema Notation Interoperability (short: CSN Interop) is a modeling format to describe entity and service models in the wider SAP and BTP ecosystem.
-CSN files serialized as JSON and provide comprehensive metadata about entities and their structure, relationships, and other aspects of the model.
+Core Schema Notation Interoperability (short: CSN Interop) is a modeling format to describe entity and service models within the SAP and Business Technology Platform (BTP) ecosystem.
+CSN Interop files are serialized as JSON and provide comprehensive metadata about entities and their structure, relationships, and other aspects of the model.

 A CSN Interop file can look like this (extracted from ./examples/airline.json):